Optimization algorithms for Carleson and sparse collections of sets: Introduction

 In the converse direction, it is known in many cases that if $\mc{F}$ satisfies the $\Lambda$-Carleson condition, then $\mc{F}$ is $\frac1\Lambda$-sparse.
 For $\mc{F}$ consisting of dyadic cubes in $\R^d$ and $\mu$ a non-atomic, locally finite Borel measure, this was proven by Verbitsky in \cite[Corollary 2]{Ve96}, using a result of Dor \cite{Do75}.
 Verbitsky's proof was extended to general collections of Borel measurable subsets of $\R^d$ by H\"anninen \cite{Haen18}, see also \cite[Theorem 3.3]{Ba19}.

 The equivalence between sparseness and the Carleson condition is fundamental in applications in harmonic analysis: the Carleson condition is often straightforward to verify, while sparseness is incredibly useful for obtaining sharp estimates.
-We refer to the survey \cite{Pe19c} and the references therein for an overview of the use of sparse collections in harmonic analysis.
+We refer to the survey \cite{Pe19c} and the references therein for an overview of the use of sparse collections in modern-day harmonic analysis, which has been dubbed ``The sparse revolution''.

 The remarkably elegant Dor--H\"anninen--Verbitsky proof is based on duality and the Hahn--Banach separation theorem and is thus non-constructive, even if the collection $\mc{F}$ is finite.
 In stark contrast, if $\mc{F}$ is a finite collection of dyadic cubes in $\R^d$, one can start by choosing any subset $E_Q \subseteq Q$ with measure $\frac1\Lambda\mu(Q)$ for all minimal cubes in $\mc{F}$.
 Afterwards, one can go up ``layer by layer'', choosing subsets $E_Q$ of measure $\frac{1}{\Lambda}\mu(Q)$ in $Q\setminus \bigcup_{R\in \mc{F}:R\subsetneq Q}E_R$.
 This will always be possible since